woltapp/memories/README.md

 This can be used to do both ad-hoc profiling and exploring profiles that have been recorded earlier.
 Both CPU and memory metrics can be recorded.

+Profiling can and usually needs to be run without JMC GUI.
+This feature is called Java Flight Recorder (JFR), and it used to require commercial license until Java 11 or so.
+So make sure that using it is fine with the JDK you're using.

+RedHat has a very [brief tutorial](https://developers.redhat.com/blog/2020/08/25/get-started-with-jdk-flight-recorder-in-openjdk-8u#demo__profiling_gc_allocation
+)
+and [official documentation](https://docs.oracle.com/javacomponents/jmc-5-4/jfr-runtime-guide/toc.htm) has the relevant command line switches.

+It's one of the best ways to find out what parts of the application are allocating most and causing too much time being spent in GC.

 ### Eclipse Memory Analyzer

 When you're trying to understand in more detail what actually is in your heap or where you might be leaking memory,